 Update 12/9/17

-After trying several less expensive DHT blocking shampoos, I’ve made the decision to go back to Ultrax when it’s time to re-up.
+After trying several less expensive DHT-blocking shampoos, I’ve decided to go back to Ultrax when it’s time to re-up.

 This Hair Surge stuff made such a huge and immediate difference in my hairline, and now that it’s getting cold and dry outside, my scalp needs as much help as it can get.